superbabii/YOLOv8-AndroidApp-Tflite/README.md

+Sure, here's a more polished and professional version:

+---

-# YOLOv8 Android App - Tflite
+# YOLOv8 Android App - TFLite

 This repository contains an Android application utilizing a TensorFlow Lite model based on YOLOv8 for object detection.